Advanced Coding Assistance

 Then, Run/Debug your application and click Show in Reveal on the Debug panel to inspect the application with Reveal.

 AppCode is fully compatible with Xcode, including its latest previews.
 You can open existing Xcode projects and work on a project in both IDEs in parallel.
 No additional configuration is needed, and your projects always stay 100% Xcode-compatible.
 AppCode can also create new Xcode projects, and you can add new files to a project in AppCode based on Xcode file templates.
-The IDE will automatically navigate you to Xcode when working with specific files (like xib, storyboard, etc.).

 Our own build settings editor allows you to configure your project without leaving AppCode.